Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-tech.md

   Given hospital has installed many number of sensors and at least one of them is online at any time
   When any one of the sensor goes offline
-  Then task is switched to one of available sensor
+  Then visitor enters through another available sensor gate
   note: Hospital uses card reader sensor and each user gets card at main gate of hospital area